Cozy reading season has arrived and that means it’s time to plan your winter reading list!

 3. Beautiful Ugly by Alice Feeney

-Setting: A Scottish island
+Setting: A remote Scottish island

 4. We, the Kindling by Otoniya J. Okot Bitek